Asymptotic representations and q-oscillator solutions of the graded Yang-Baxter equation related to Baxter Q-operators: L-operators from FRT realization of the quantum affine superalgebra

 where $i,j$ should be interpreted under $ \mod M+N$.
-The other commutation relations are basically the same as the ones in section 2.
-Some of the relations become trivial ($0=0$) when the generator $f_{i}$ vanishes \footnote{These $f_{i}$ are not original generators of $U_{q}(\hat{gl}(M|N))$ but the limit of renormalized generators of it (see Appendix B).
+The other commutation relations hold true basically in the same way as the ones in section 2.
+However, some of the relations become trivial ($0=0$) when the generator $f_{i}$ vanishes \footnote{These $f_{i}$ are not original generators of $U_{q}(\hat{gl}(M|N))$ but the limit of renormalized generators of it (see Appendix B).
 Original generators $f_{i}$ of $U_{q}(\hat{gl}(M|N))$ can diverge.
 Then these q-oscillator representations of $\mathcal{B}_{+}$ can not be straightforwardly extended to the ones for the whole algebra $U_{q}(\hat{gl}(M|N))$.
 We can still extend them for the contracted algebra $U_{q}(\hat{gl}(M|N;I))$ instead.}:

 To be precise, we observed the following non-trivial Serre-type relations in addition to \eqref{com-ee} and \eqref{Serre-aff}-\eqref{extS3}. \\ The case $M+N \ge 3$:

 where $a_{ij}$ is the Cartan matrix \eqref{Cartan-mat} and the indices should be interpreted under $\mod M+N$. \\ The case $(M,N)=(2,0)$ or $(0,2)$: